-The Berkshire Apartments are located in the Washington, DC, Second Police District.
-Residents of the Berkshire Apartments can call MPD at 311 for non-emergencies and 911 for emergencies.
-To help ensure timely notifications and accurate statistics, we encourage individuals to contact AU's Public Safety after filing a report with MPD.
+The Frequency Apartments are in the Washington, DC, Metropolitan Police Department's (MPD) Second Police District.
+Residents of The Frequency Apartments can call MPD at 311 for non-emergencies and 911 for emergencies.
+To help ensure timely notifications and accurate statistics, we encourage individuals to contact the AU Police Department after filing a report with MPD.

-AU's Washington Semester coordinates apartment housing at 2807 Connecticut Avenue, N.W., Washington, D.C. through the Washington Intern Student Housing Program.
-A full-time community coordinator, is present in conjunction with these residences.
-Residents must comply with the university's Student Conduct Code, including Drug and Alcohol Policies.
+A full-time community coordinator is present in conjunction with these residences.
+Residents must comply with the University's Student Conduct Code, including Drug and Alcohol Policies.
 All criminal activities should be reported to local police and to the community coordinator.
 Residents of these apartments should contact MPD at 311 for non-emergencies and 911 for emergencies.
-To help ensure timely notification and accurate statistics, we encourage individuals to contact AUPD after filing a report with MPD.
+To help ensure timely notification and accurate statistics, we encourage individuals to contact AU Police after filing a report with MPD.